API Reference¶

 ) -> ManifestSchema

-The manifest captures the signal layer a noisy fact table can't recover: archetype assignments, trajectory positions, event-firing periods, SCD band crossings, bridge associations, and reproducibility metadata.
+The manifest captures the signal layer a noisy fact table can't recover: archetype assignments, trajectory positions, event-firing periods, SCD band crossings, bridge associations, the engine's seasonal-strength inputs, per-pair regression summaries for declared correlations, nested-ANOVA variance partitions per metric, RBF Gaussian-process kernel fits over each archetype's trajectory shape, and reproducibility metadata.

 Parameters